The Saved By The Bell Reboot Casts Trans Activist Josie Totah As Its Lead

 The upcoming reboot of Saved By the Bell has found its lead in trans activist Josie Totah, Deadline reports.

 Totah will play Lexi, a “beautiful” and “sharp-tongued” cheerleader who sounds like the queen bee every high school comedy needs.
 As the most popular girl in school, Lexi could follow in the footsteps of fashionable Lisa Turtle (Lark Voorhies) or peppy Kelly Kapowski (Tiffani Thiessen).
+Totah will also serve as a producer on the series.

 Totah, who previously starred on NBC’s Champions, came out as transgender in a 2018 essay for Time, having previously identified as a member of the LGBTQ+ community.
 Totah shared in the essay that she was excited to announce her transition in part because now she can play roles that best suit her gender identity.